oneananda/C_Sharp_Examples/Explicit_Conversions/README.md

 # Explicit Conversions in C#

-This repository contains examples and explanations of basic explicit conversions in C#.
+This repository contains examples and explanations of basic-advanced explicit conversions in C#.
 Explicit conversions are used when you need to convert a value from one data type to another and there’s a possibility that the conversion might not succeed or might lose information.
 These conversions require a cast operator.

 ## Overview